Biden, in New Hampshire, jokingly calls student 'a lying, dog-faced pony soldier'

 "Those who say 'the tree of liberty is watered with the blood of patriots' -- a great line, well, guess what: The fact is, if you’re going to take on the government you need an F-15 with Hellfire Missiles," Biden said.
 "There is no way an AK-47 is going to take care of you, if you're worried about the government coming and knocking down your door."

-Biden's comments on the campaign trail have raised questions among some Democrats about his possible electability issues, especially given President Trump's propensity for hammering the Bidens' perceived corruption.
+Biden's defensiveness on the campaign trail has raised questions about his possible electability issues, especially given President Trump's propensity for hammering the Bidens' perceived corruption.
 This past December in Iowa, Biden slammed a voter who questioned Hunter Biden's business dealings as a "damn liar" who needed to take an "IQ test."

-The former vice president also seemingly called the man "fat," although the Biden campaign said he had been misunderstood.
+The former vice president then seemingly called the man "fat" after deriding him for his self-professed sedentary lifestyle, although the Biden campaign said there was a misunderstanding.

 Biden has stepped up his aggressiveness in recent days, although his attacks have been increasingly directed not just at individual voters, but also other rivals for the White House.